 Sesimbra: Stunning Sunsets on Sandy Beaches

-The next destination on your road trip road is Sesimbra, another wonderful seaside town that deserves a visit.
-Sesimbra is located at the foot of the Arrábida mountains, with a historic town center, long sandy beaches (Praia Califórnia and Praia do Ouro) and a great boulevard (including several amazing seafood restaurants).
+The next stop on your road trip road is Sesimbra, another wonderful seaside town that deserves a visit.
+Sesimbra is located at the foot of the Arrábida mountains, with a historic town center.
+But that’s not all: expect long sandy beaches (Praia Califórnia and Praia do Ouro) and a great boulevard that includes several amazing seafood restaurants.
 One piece of advice: choose a nice place to dine on the outdoor terraces.
 The sunset in Sesimbra is a sight you won’t want to miss.

 Setúbal: Wild Dolphins in the Sado Estuary